bogard1203/PercentileCal/README.md

 ctest
 ```

+If you build this on Windows, you may need [dirent](https://github.com/tronkko/dirent).

 ## USAGE:
 The executable takes a config and a path as its inputs.
 ```bash
 executable test/config_1.txt test/unit_1
 ```

 The config file specifies a regex to match files in the given path and another regex for matching the line format in files.
-Please see examples in [config](config) folder.
+Please see examples in test folder.

 To utilize streaming-percentiles, where epsilon is a float point value between 0 and 1.
 ```bash